Three Tools Your PPC Company Probably isn’t Using to Optimize Your Search Campaign

 Keyword performance reports!
 What else is your report missing?
 How about quality score reporting?
 When is the last time you saw your quality score?
 How do you know your campaign is being optimized appropriately?
 What about segments?
 Does your reporting breakdown desktop, mobile, and tablet traffic so you can understand how people are looking you up?
 This information is important especially quality score.
 If your quality score is low, then maybe it’s time to write some new text ads or improve the landing page.
 Since you probably don’t have the entire picture here, optimization is going to be difficult and since bid price x quality score = ad rank, you may be paying too much.

-Actuate Media is a digital advertising agency in Seattle, WA.
-Our team has run hundreds of digital advertising campaigns nationwide including: PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
-We are proud to have completed Google Partner’s Specialist Challenge and we are Google Adwords & Analytics certified specialists.
-Our agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.
+Actuate Media is a digital advertising agency and PPC Management Company in Seattle, WA.
+Our team has run hundreds of digital advertising campaigns nationwide including PPC Search Marketing, SEO, Display Advertising, Video Advertising, and more.
+We are proud to have completed Google Partner’s Specialist Challenge and we are Google Ads & Analytics, certified specialists.
+Our digital ad agency implements a data-driven approach connecting advertising results and analytics, aggregating the data for future analysis allowing our partners to make smart advertising decisions in the future to gain a competitive advantage.

 If you have any questions, please feel free to contact us or ask below.